-But it can be challenging to decide as there are many different WordPress WYSIWYG editors available out there.
+But it can be challenging to decide as there are many different WordPress page builders available out there.

-By the end of the article, you’ll have enough information on Divi vs Elementor to make the decision and select the right page builder for your WordPress site.
+By the end of the article, you should have enough information to make the decision and select the right page builder for your WordPress site.

 So let’s get started!

 Disclosure: Some of the links in this article can be affiliate links.
 This means if you click on the link and purchase the item, we might receive an affiliate commission.
 Commissions are given at no extra cost to you and they do not influence our opinion on products.

 Used by more than 4M professionals, Elementor is an all-in-one WordPress page builder created to control every aspect of the web design workflow of a WordPress website.

 And on the other side, there is Divi – an insanely popular WordPress page builder and theme which was launched in 2013 and since then earned a lot of respect in the WordPress community.

 Divi also has a whole community of its own which includes 2.6 million+ websites, over 650,000 loyal users, and a countless number of professionals (designers, developers, SEO and content specialists, etc).